bluff91/e-commerce-FE/README.md

 ### Features:

-- ### User registration and authentication using Auth0
+- ### User registration and authentication using auth0
 - ### Newsletter subscription using formspree
 - ### Search products by name; filter them by category, company, color and price
 - ### Sort products by name and price
-- ### Display the products in two different layouts: gird & list
+- ### Display the products in two different layouts: grid & list
 - ### Checkout integration using stripe

 ---

-### Technologies and packages: react, react-icons, auth0, axios, stripe, react-router-dom, dotenv, serverless function with netlify-cli
+### Technologies and packages:

+- #### react, react-icons, auth0, axios, stripe, react-router-dom, dotenv, serverless function with netlify-cli

 ---